 1. Data Availability.
 The sheer amount of information available can be overwhelming!
 Revising key data points can take a lot of time and effort if you don't know where to look.
 Data is complex, so UX Designers must know their way with technology.

 2. Data Quality.
 Getting the proper data sets can take a lot of effort.
 Designers may need more information when designing UX if they want it to be A-grade!

 3. Outdated Data.
 Big Data can become outdated.
 So, you must ensure you have the most current data sets.
 This way, your info will remain relevant.

 There are a lot of things to think about before using Big Data.
 You need special tools to process vast data.
 It could be expensive for some companies or projects.
 Also, some software for Big Data analysis is quite costly.
 After knowing this, you can decide whether Big Data is a good fit.

 Big Data will continue to shape the future of UX design in many ways.
 For example, you can use data to make more intuitive and personal user experiences.
 That means you've reached a new understanding of your users' likes and dislikes.
 You can also use predictive analytics models to get what users expect from your product.
 Natural Language Processing technology interprets and acts upon user feedback.

 There are new opportunities for UX designers to take advantage of data-driven design.
-That is because augmented and virtual reality technologies are becoming more popular.
+That is because Augmented (AR) and Virtual (VR) Rreality technologies are becoming more popular.
 Another way data will change UX design is by using AI-powered powered chatbots.
 These chatbots will give customers better responses.
 Therefore, it'll improve customer retention rates and lead generation.
 If you analyze these interactions, you can get a different POV from your users.